enasequence/ena-bulk-webincli/README.md

 3. Ready to go!
 Run the tool using docker using the following command:
 `docker run --rm -v <LOCAL_DATA_DIRECTORY>:/data ena-bulk-webincli -h` (for help)

-<LOCAL_DATA_DIRECTORY> refers to the directory on your machine containing data files to be submitted and the metadata spreadsheet.
+<LOCAL_DATA_DIRECTORY> is recommended to be the directory or parent directory on your machine containing your data files to submit.
 Below is an example command which would submit read data to the test server:
-`docker run --rm -v pathto/data:/data ena-bulk-webincli -u Webin-XXXX -p XXXX -g reads -s example_template_read.txt -m submit -t`
+`docker run --rm -v pathto/data:/data ena-bulk-webincli -u Webin-XXXX -p XXXX -g reads -s example_template_read.txt -d /data -m submit -t`

+Note: For data files to be submitted, relative file paths in accordance to `<LOCAL_DATA_DIRECTORY>` must be provided within the input spreadsheet.

 #### Other
 To use the tool without Docker: